-Clearly, this would improve the web experience and give more reasons to users to return to Web from app, or stay glued with the Web for ever.
+Clearly, this would improve the web experience and give more reasons to users to return to the Web app, or stay glued to the Web forever.
 Needless to say, businesses will also find reasons to invest in Drupal web development to achieve their objectives.
 Thus, in the tug-of-war of User Experience, Drupal developers are likely to have an edge.
 Indeed, this will help in restoring the spirit of the open, decentralized web.

-Apart from User Experience, Inversion of Control helps with improving editorial experience, which we?ll discuss in a later post.
-Stay tuned with Root Info Solutions.
+Apart from User Experience, Inversion of Control helps with improving the editorial experience, which we?ll discuss in a later post.
+Stay tuned for Root Info Solutions.
 Stay ahead of the time.